joejag/talk-mob_programming_and_lego/notes/parts/xp.md

 # For helping legacy code teams

+* It's in the system around it too
 * First: Build a team that collaborates
 * Second: Fix their process to reduce failure
 * Third: Split out domain ideas into new services